atomix/atomix.github.io/atomix/docs/coordination.md

 #### Handling failures

 Atomix membership groups are fault-tolerant and will automatically remove a member and elect a new leader as necessary when a member node crashes or is partitioned.
 However, in some cases a member of the group can become partitioned from the cluster without crashing, and in that case it may not receive updates on membership changes or be notified when it is itself evicted from the group.
 Atomix provides a mechanism for detecting these types of communication issues through the `Resource.State` API.
-Each instance of a `DistributedMembershipGroup` on any node will track its ability to maintain communication with the rest of the cluster.
+Each instance of a `DistributedGroup` on any node will track its ability to maintain communication with the rest of the cluster.
 In the event that the client cannot communicate with the rest of the cluter, the membership group's state will change to `SUSPENDED`.

 ```java
 group.onStateChange(state -> {